Be sure to enter my $500 Nordstrom giveaway!

-I was expecting this to come back as pretty much 100% Chinese so I was definitely surprised to see the 6.5% Korean in there!
+I was expecting my ancestry test to come back as pretty much 100% Chinese so I was definitely surprised to see the 6.5% Korean in there!
 I’ve oftentimes been called out as looking Korean as I do have pretty round face that’s similar to most Koreans, so it was interesting to see a little bit of that in my DNA.

 Genetic Health Risk Report

 The next few reports are part of the Ancestry + Health package and I’m so glad I upgraded!
-I was particularly curious about the Parkinson’s and Alzheimer’s Diseases as I have grandparents who have suffered from both of these health concerns.
+I was particularly curious about the Alzheimer’s disease as I have had family suffer from it before.
 I was a bit nervous to see these results but knowledge is power and I figured at the least I look into preventative measures if I was at risk.
 I was relieved to see that there were no variants in my DNA that put me at risk but it was still a good reminder to live a healthy lifestyle.